punitda/ssh-git/README.md

 ## Donation:

 This project is free to download and use but it has fix upfront cost to keep it running.
-So, if you use "ssh-git" frequently to setup SSH keys please consider donating 🙏
+So, if you use this app frequently to setup SSH keys for your accounts please consider donating 🙏

 <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;"></a>